philipp2604/S7UaLib/README.md

 - **🚀 Async & Thread-Safe**: Fully asynchronous API (`async`/`await`) for all network operations ensures your application remains responsive.
 Built from the ground up to be thread-safe, allowing you to reliably use a single `S7Service` instance across multiple concurrent tasks.
 - **🏗️ Modern & Immutable**: Built with modern C# features, using immutable records for data structures to ensure thread safety and predictability.

+## 🏛️ Architecture

+The library is designed with a clean, modular architecture, split into several key projects.
+This separation of concerns makes the library more maintainable and easier to understand.

+-   **`S7UaLib.Core`**: The foundational library.
+It defines all shared interfaces, enumerations, and data models (`IS7Variable`, `S7DataType`, etc.).
+It's the "vocabulary" of the ecosystem.
+-   **`S7UaLib.Infrastructure`**: The implementation engine.
+This library contains the concrete logic for communicating via OPC UA, converting data types, and caching the PLC structure.
+It's the internal "machinery".
+-   **`S7UaLib` (S7UaLib.Services)**: The high-level public API.
+It exposes the simple `S7Service`, which orchestrates the underlying components to provide the easy-to-use functionality you see in the features list.

+As an end-user, you only need to install the main `philipp2604.S7UaLib` NuGet package.
+The others will be included automatically as dependencies.

 ## 🚀 Getting Started

 ### Installation